aragon/hack/docs/apm-ref.md

 repo = Repo.at(await ens.addr(appId))
 ```

-Every individual Repo is an Aragon app that leverages the ACL in the APM DAO.
-Depending on each APM registry's governance model, the process for creating new versions in the Repo or transferring ownership may vary.
+Every individual Repo is an Aragon app that leverages the ACL in the aragonPM DAO.
+Depending on each aragonPM registry's governance model, the process for creating new versions in the Repo or transferring ownership may vary.

 A Repo keeps versioned state over the following components: